ohmp/james-project/src/site/markdown/server/manage-cli.md

 {cli} RemoveSieveUserQuota user@domain.tld
 ```

-## Changing of mailbox implementation
+## Switching of mailbox implementation

 Migration is experimental for now.
 You would need to customize **Spring** configuration to add a new mailbox manager with a different bean name.